openconnectivityfoundation/swagger2x/README.md

 run ```src\install.py``` to install the dependencies.

-Installation of the tool is making a clone of the repository. use the tool relative of where the repository is located on your system.
+Installation of the tool is creating a clone of the repository and use the tool relative of where the repository is located on your system.

-see the test directory as examples of how to use the tool.
-Note that the test directory is set up for bash.
-These examples can be used on windows with git-bash.

 ## Usage
 swagger2x is an command line tool.
-To run the tool enter this on the command line:
+To run the tool enter this on the (bash) command line:

 ```python3 swagger2x.py <options>```